embj-org/ej/guides/src/02-BuilderSDK.md

 - Proper cancellation handling.
 When EJB sends an exit signal, your script can clean up running processes on target devices instead of leaving them orphaned
 - Single binary approach.
 One application handles both building and running (though you could do this with shell scripts too, it's just arguably harder)
 - Custom result formats.
-Our example just saves program output to a file, but you can collect and format results however makes sense for your use case
+Our example just saves program output to a file, but we can collect and format results however makes sense for our use case
 - Easy integration testing.
-Write tests that spawn TCP listeners, launch your program on the target device, and verify the results in real-time
+Write tests that spawn TCP listeners, launch our program on the target device, and verify the results in real-time
 - Unlimited possibilities.
-Once you're using a real programming language, you can do things like:
+Once we're using a real programming language, we can do things like:
   - Monitor system resources (CPU, memory, network) during test execution
   - Send notifications to Slack when tests complete
   - Generate detailed HTML reports with charts and graphs